-- 7.1.1.1.
-The scholarship is financial assistance to students who wish to enroll in college despite being financially challenged; - 7.1.1.2.
-The available slots depend on the number of requests for Student Assistants (SA) from the different offices; - 7.1.1.3.
-The program is under the supervision of the Coordinator of Student Assistant sunder the SPS Office; and - 7.1.1.4.
-Minimum subject load for the current semester is 12 units, and the maximum is 23 units.
+7.1.1.1.
+This is a financial assistance program to students who wish to enroll in college despite being financially challenged;

+7.1.1.2.
+The available slots depend on the number of requests for Student Assistants (SA) from the different offices;

+7.1.1.3.
+The program is under the supervision of the Coordinator of Student Assistants under the Student Support Services Office; and

+7.1.1.4.
+Minimum subject load for the current semester is 9 units, and the maximum is 24 units.
 Students who have RLE duty, internship, and on-the-job training are disqualified from applying due to the demands of their duty requirements.

-- 7.1.2.1.
-Coming from a low-income family with a combined annual income of parents not exceeding P 300,000.00; - 7.1.2.2.
-Minimum WPA is 3.0 with a grade of at least 3.2 or better in any subject (for old students/upperclassmen) or the minimum General Average is 3.0 with a grade of at least 3.2 or better in any subject (for freshmen); - 7.1.2.3.
-With good moral character; - 7.1.2.4.
-With parental consent for his/her application to the program; and - 7.1.2.5.
-In good physical condition and willing to work as an office assistant in the different offices of the school. - 7.1.3.
-Requirements - 7.1.3.1.
-Application Letter and Parental Consent; - 7.1.3.2.
-Duly filled-out Application Form; - 7.1.3.3.
-Latest Income Tax Returns of parents (or a certification of low income from the Barangay Captain where the applicant resides in case the latter is not available); - 7.1.3.4.
-Latest Student's Report Card (for old students/ transferees) or Form 138 (for freshmen); - 7.1.3.5.
-Photocopy of the Physical Examination results; - 7.1.3.6.
-Certification from his/her Program and SPS Office of no disciplinary record on file; and - 7.1.3.7.
-Certificate of Registration for the current semester. - 7.1.4.
-Duty Requirements, Supervision and Evaluation - 7.1.4.1.
-The Coordinator of Student Assistants prepares the assignments of the SA based on the requests made by the Program Heads of the requesting units. - 7.1.4.2.
-Student Assistants will be under the direct supervision and monitoring of the head of the office or designated staff where the former is assigned to. - 7.1.4.3.
+7.1.2.1.
+Coming from a low-income family with a combined annual income of parents not exceeding P 300,000.00;

+7.1.2.2.
+Minimum WPA is 3.0 with a grade of at least 3.2 or better in any subject (for old students/upperclassmen) or the minimum General Average is 3.0 with a grade of at least 3.2 or better in any subject (for freshmen);

+7.1.2.3.
+With good moral character;

+7.1.2.4.
+With parental consent for his/her application to the program; and

+7.1.2.5.
+In good physical condition and willing to work as an office assistant in the different offices of the school.

+7.1.3.1.
+Application Letter and Parental Consent;

+7.1.3.2.
+Duly filled-out Application Form;

+7.1.3.3.
+Latest Income Tax Returns of parents (or a certification of low income from the Barangay Captain where the applicant resides in case the latter is not available);

+7.1.3.4.
+Latest Student's Report Card (for old students/ transferees) or Form 138 (for freshmen);

+7.1.3.5.
+Photocopy of the Physical Examination results;

+7.1.3.6.
+Certification from his/her Program and Group Head for Academic Support Services of no disciplinary record of any major offense; and

+7.1.3.7.
+Certificate of Registration for the current semester.

+7.1.4.
+Duty Requirements, Supervision and Evaluation

+7.1.4.1.
+The Coordinator of Student Assistants prepares the assignments of the SA based on the requests made by the Program Heads of the requesting units.

+7.1.4.2.
+Student Assistants will be under the direct supervision and monitoring of the head of the office or designated staff where the former is assigned to.

+7.1.4.3.
 Student Assistants are required to render 15 hours of duty to the assigned office every week.
-For monitoring purposes, a Daily Time Record (DTR) issued by the SPS Office every month will be used to record the duty of the SA.
+For monitoring purposes, a Daily Time Record (DTR) issued by the Student Support Services Office every month will be used to record the duty of the SA.

-- 7.1.4.4.
-Accumulating a total of 20 hours of unreasonable absences or absences without prior arrangement with the head of the assigned office during the semester is a ground for non-renewal of the SA in the following semester. - 7.1.4.5.
+7.1.4.4.
+Accumulating a total of 20 hours of unreasonable absences or absences without prior arrangement with the head of the assigned office during the semester is a ground for non-renewal of the SA in the following semester.

+7.1.4.5.
 To assess the performance of the SA, the head of the office will evaluate the latter using the evaluation tool given by the Coordinator of Student Assistants.